ksvendetta/FiberMapConnect/replit.md

 ### Database Persistence
 - Full PostgreSQL database integration via Neon serverless driver
-- All cables and splices persist across sessions
+- All cables and circuits persist across sessions
 - Automatic schema migrations with Drizzle Kit
 - UUID-based primary keys for all records

-### Splice Conflict Validation
-- Backend validation prevents overlapping fiber assignments
-- Checks both source and destination cables for conflicts
-- Returns clear error messages identifying conflicting fiber ranges
-- Prevents data integrity issues in splice planning
+### Checkbox-Based Splicing System
+- Simple checkbox interface to mark circuits as "spliced"
+- Each circuit in CircuitManagement component has a "Spliced" checkbox
+- Clicking checkbox toggles the isSpliced boolean field (0/1)
+- Splice tab displays all circuits where isSpliced === 1
+- Real-time updates when toggling splice status

-### Search and Filter
+### Cable Search
 - **Cable Search**: Real-time search by cable name or type
-- **Splice Filters**: Toggle between All, Completed, and Pending splices
 - Instant UI updates using React useMemo for performance
 - No-results states for better user experience

-### CSV Export
-- Export filtered splice data to CSV format
-- Includes all splice details: source/destination cables, fiber ranges, PON ranges, completion status
-- Automatic filename with current date
-- Respects current filter selection (exports only visible splices)

 ### Circuit ID Management (Auto-Calculated Fiber Positions)
 - **Simplified Input**: Circuit ID is the ONLY required input (e.g., "lg,33-36", "b,1-2")